kyma-project/kyma/docs/kyma/docs/04-02-local-installation.md

 Kyma comes with a local wildcard self-signed `server.crt` certificate that you can find under the `/installation/certs/workspace/raw/` directory of the `kyma` repository.
 Trust it on the OS level for convenience.

-Follow these steps to "always trust" the Kyma certificate on a Mac:
+Follow these steps to "always trust" the Kyma certificate on the MacOS:

 1. Change the working directory to `installation`:

   ```
   cd installation
   ```

 2. Run this command:

   ```
   sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain certs/workspace/raw/server.crt
   ```